-Alternative Dispute Resolution (or ADR for short) is the overall term used to describe processes of resolving disputes, other than than the conduct of litigation by lawyers in a court.
+ADR is the overall term used to describe processes of resolving disputes, other than the conduct of litigation by lawyers in a court.

 The term covers three types of processes:

-- Facilitative Processes, like mediation, conciliation and , where the dispute resolver does not make a decision but assists the parties, through information exchange and focusing on non-legal interests, issues and solutions, to achieve an agreement.
+- Facilitative Processes, like mediation and conciliation where the dispute resolver does not make a decision but assists the parties, through information exchange and focusing on non-legal interests, issues and solutions, to achieve an settlement.

-- Determinative Processes, like arbitration which is in many ways like a private court hearing.
+- Determinative Processes, like adjudication and arbitration which is in many ways like a private court hearing.
 The parties attend, provide evidence and make submissions and the dispute resolver delivers a binding award.

 Categories: Adjudication, Alternative Dispute Resolution ADR, Arbitration, Conciliation, Determinative, Expert Determination, Facilitative, Investigative, Litigation, Mediation, Mediation-Arbitration, Negotiation